404saint/shadowstrike/README.md

 - High‑risk services accidentally left public
 - Shadow IT infrastructure hiding in plain sight

-ShadowStrike was built to answer one question:
+SurfaceLens was built to answer one question:

 > **“If I were an attacker, what would I see — and which assets would matter most?”**